rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

 The trade-off is that such networks are only applicable with systems with known physical laws, which is not a problem in physics applications.

 The underlying principles here are not new.
-It is well known that different neural network architectures are better suited to specific problems, the most prominent being the large advantages of convolutional neural networks in learning image problems, due to the presence of translational invariance arising in these networks.
+It is well known that different neural network architectures are better suited to specific problems, the most prominent being the large advantages of convolutional neural networks in computer vision, due to the presence of translational invariance in these networks.
 A conservative vector field like the ones trained by Hamiltonian networks also have their own invariants, where any closed line integral over the vector field is 0 - a more abstract and seemingly less powerful condition than translational invariance.

 ### Training Speed